 If we take this principle into the UX method of personas, we must not only consider humans as target persons, but must also consider non-human target groups as stakeholders in Environment Centered Personas.

 What are these non-human stakeholders?
 Honestly, everything that surrounds you.
 Plants, animals, even our entire planet.
 All of them are directly or indirectly affected by your actions and projects.
 That’s why they have to be taken into account.

 It is such an incredibly powerful eye-opener.
 For our nature.
 For the impact we have.
 And as I have experienced in myself, as well as in workshops on the topic – for unbelievably great innovations, ideas and solutions.

 Creation of Environment Centered Personas – with example and template

-Download my Environment Centered Persona template and take one to two hours to learn the method.
+Grab my non-human Persona template and take one or two hours to go through the method.

 Would you like to create the personas together with me?
 Then simply contact me for a workshop.